hxbb00/ArcGIS2Mapbox/README.md

     `python -m ensurepip`

     in the Cygwin terminal.

+    ImportError: No module named site on Windows solved it by exporting PYTHONHOME=/usr/ and PYTHONPATH=/usr/lib/python2.7

 6. Clone the tippecanoe source code from Github, by entering:

     `git clone https://github.com/mapbox/tippecanoe.git`